tomasmcguinness/dotnet-passbook/README.md

 All pull requests are welcomed!
 If you come across an issue you cannot fix, please raise an issue or drop me an email at tomas@tomasmcguinness.com or follow me on twitter @tomasmcguinness

 ##PassVerse
 PassVerse is a service that I am building that will offer a simple way to design and generate Passbook passes.
 It will allow you to track usage and offer an API to push updates to your passes.
-This will provide you with an alternative to implementing this technology yourself.
-You can register your interest at [www.passverse.com](http://www.passverse.com)
+You can sign up at [www.passverse.com](http://www.passverse.com).
+Use will be completely free during the beta period.

 ##License